manaskumarm/UnitTest/README.md

 * [TestCategory]	Specify the category for the test.
 * [ClassInitialize]	Methods that will be called only once before executing any of the test methods present in that class.
 * [ClassCleanup]	Methods that will be called only once after executing the test methods present in that class.

-# Advantages
-* Early Bug Detection: Helps in finding bugs early in the development cycle, making them easier and cheaper to fix.
-* Improved Code Quality: Enhances code quality by identifying issues early and promoting modular programming.
-* Better Team Communication: Provides a clear and concise way for team members to discuss code, thereby enhancing team communication.

-# Disadvantages
-* Increased Development Time: Unit testing can increase the initial development time due to the need to write tests alongside the code.
-* Potential Overhead: Requires additional effort to set up and maintain test suites, which can add overhead to the development process.

 # Code
 ```